K&J Magnetics mascot, Joe Magneato

 We found that once we squished the air bubbles out by pressing down with our fingers, the layer of liquid was too thin to see the effect very well.
 To control the thickness, we framed an outline on one sheet of glass with Scotch tape, ensuring that a 0.002" thick gap would exist between the two sheets of glass.
 This allowed the layer of fluid to be thicker.

 Getting the bubbles out of the fluid turned out to be rather fun.
-The instructable showed someone pressing them out towards the sides with their fingers.
+The Instructable guide showed someone pressing them out towards the sides with their fingers.
 Since this resulted in too much loss of fluid for us, we slowly pushed the bubbles out with a magnet.
 This was a little tedious, but oddly mesmerizing.

 After taping around the edges of the glass with packing tape to seal it, we set the assembly over a one-meter long strip of bright, white, LED lights.
 We initially placed it over a single powerful light, but it didn't show the multi-line effect we were hoping for.
 You need the many bright point sources of light to see this effect.